grascii/dictionaries/README.md

 releases of Grascii or have the updates even when using an older version of Grascii.

-#### `preanniversary-phrases-preview`
+#### `preanniversary-phrases`

 This dictionary is based on the 1924 *Gregg Shorthand Phrase Book* and contains over 3000 phrases according to the pre-anniversary version of the Gregg Shorthand system.
-The dictionary is currently in preview and not included in Grascii.
-However, it is scheduled to be included as a built-in in a future release.
+Use this dictionary if you would like to have the latest updates in between releases of Grascii or are using a Grascii version older than 0.7.0.

 ### Additional Dictionaries